 Basically any surface that you can use to pin your crochet in place will suffice.

 How To block crochet

 First check your yarn label to make sure that the yarn/wool can get wet/be washed. (see more on the difference, and felting here.)
-Then decide if you want to wet block or steam block your piece.
+Then decide if you want to spray block, wet block or steam block your piece.

 For regular wet blocking you will either:

 1. ) get it completely submerged in water and let it soak, then press in a towel to semi-dry (do not wring)

 2. ) mist with a spray bottle until damp.